Raymond Eddé

-Raymond Eddé (ريمون إدّه; 15 March 1913 – 10 May 2000) was a Lebanese Maronite statesman and za'im (political boss) who served his country for many years as a legislator and cabinet minister.
-He led the Lebanese National Bloc, an influential political party.
-The son of former President Émile Eddé, Raymond Eddé was himself a candidate for the presidency in 1958, and was proposed for the post on numerous subsequent occasions.
-He is remembered for having held consistent views, which he refused to compromise for the sake of political gain.
-His supporters called him "Lebanon's Conscience."
+Raymond Eddé (ريمون إدّه; 15 March 1913 – 10 May 2000) was a Lebanese Maronite politician and za'im (political leader) who served for many years as a legislator and cabinet minister, including in the role of Minister of the Interior.
+He led the Lebanese National Bloc, an influential political party, and represented northern Lebanon's Byblos district from 1953 to 1976.

+The son of former President Émile Eddé, Raymond Eddé was himself a candidate for the presidency in 1958, 1965 and 1976, but all three attempts failed.
+His legacy includes advocating for civil marriage, supporting United Nations presence in southern Lebanon, and introducing the 1956 banking secrecy law that allowed both Lebanese entrepreneurship and corruption to flourish.

+His supporters called him "Lebanon's Conscience".
 He was a strong nationalist, who opposed the French Mandate, and later, Syrian, Israeli, and Palestinian military interventions in Lebanon.

+In 1976, after surviving three assassination attempts that year alone, Eddé went into exile in Paris, where he remained until his death in 2000.

 Early life

 Eddé was born in Alexandria, Egypt, where his father, a native of the town of Edde in the Byblos District and an opponent of Ottoman control of Lebanon, had taken refuge after being sentenced to death for subversion.
 In 1920, following the establishment of the French Mandate, Émile Eddé returned to Beirut with his wife, Laudi Sursock, and family.
 The young Raymond Eddé was educated at Jesuit schools and graduated with a law degree in 1934.